AI Summary

 Great job!
 Now we just have to configure a mailer with WP Mail SMTP to finish the setup.

-If you need a reliable and reasonably priced mailer, we recommend SendLayer.
-SendLayer is a particularly good choice when your web host has blocked SMTP.
+On the next screen, you’ll choose your mailer.
+If you need a reliable and reasonably priced mailer, I recommend SendLayer.
 However, you’re free to choose from other available options.

 In the next step, WP Mail SMTP will ask you to check the features that you want to enable.
 If you have the paid version, you can enable extra features like email logs (which we highly recommend for the purposes of this topic) and email alerts.